lazarow/umpggk-server/README.md

 # The UMPGGK's tournament server

-The UMPGGK is a series of tournaments, in which students, phd, assistants and professors can compete by implementing the best AI player that plays a particular game.
+The UMPGGK is a series of tournaments, in which students, phd, assistants and professors can compete by implementing the best AI player that plays a particular logic game.

 ### The 2017 edition